top of page

 and the glory, forever.
 Amen.
 (KJV) (One of the few times I like the KJV.)

-If you want to pray your own prayer, but do not know how, then follow the ACTS method of prayer: adoration, confession, thanksgiving, and supplication.
+If you want to pray your own prayer, but need to know how, then follow the ACTS method of prayer: adoration, confession, thanksgiving, and supplication.
 Adoration is where we praise God for who God is and what God does.
-The focus is completely on God.
+The focus is entirely on God.

-Confession is where we lay our mistakes at God's feet, where we have done wrong and not honored or God or maybe even hurt others.
+Confession is where we lay our mistakes at God's feet, where we have done wrong and not honored God or maybe even hurt others.
 With confession, there are three parts.
-First, we name our sins (the stuff we do wrong, and we have all done wrong) because it is in the naming and the speaking of those areas that we get freedom.
-After naming our sins we name the things which others have done to us and where there is unforgiveness.
+First, we name our sins (the stuff we do wrong, and we have all done wrong) because it is in the naming and speaking of those areas that we get freedom.
+After naming our sins, we detail what others have done to us and where there is unforgiveness.
 (God has forgiven us, so we need to forgive others.)
 The third part of confession is repentance.
-Where we look at our sins and then see if there are things we need to change or do different in our lives so we will stop doing those wrong things and we tell God this is something we are going to actively work upon.
+We look at our sins and then see if there are things we need to change or do differently in our lives so we will stop doing those wrong things and tell God this is something we will actively work upon.
 By doing this, God will help us help ourselves in these troublesome areas.

-Thanksgiving is where we thank God for all the good, He has done in our and others' lives.
-For example, good health reports, a new job, or new baby.
-And supplication is where we prayer for ourselves and for others.
+Thanksgiving is when we thank God for all the good; He has done in our and others' lives—for example, good health reports, a new job, or a new baby.
+And supplication is where we pray for ourselves and others.
 We might pray for needs, health, or wants.
-In both thanksgiving and supplications we include others because the focus does not always need to be upon us.
+We include others in both thanksgiving and supplications because the focus does not always need to be upon us.

 You can also pray scripture.
 I was taught this in college by my freshman religion professor.
 For example, take Romans 15:13: "May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit."
 (NIV) You can pray this over yourself, by inserting "me" or "I" for the "you": "May the God of hope fill me with all joy and peace as I trust in him, so that I may overflow with hope by the power of the Holy Spirit."
 Or, you can insert your friend's name: "May the God of hope fill Susan with all joy and peace as she trusts in him, so that she may overflow with hope by the power of the Holy Spirit."

 You can do this with a lot of scriptures.
-In fact, when I learned how to do this, the professor gave us a specific scripture he wanted us to pray over each individual in our group, every day.
+When I learned how to do this, the professor gave us a specific scripture he wanted us to pray over each individual in our group daily.
 The eight of us spent 5-6 months praying the same scripture for each person.
 That was a powerful and uplifting experience.
-It still lifts my spirit when I come across it in the bible and often brings tears to my eyes.
+It still lifts my spirit when I come across it in the Bible and often brings tears to my eyes.
 Here is what we prayed:

 "I thank my God every time I remember you.
 In all my prayers for all of you, I always pray with joy